Siege of Warangal (1323): First attack

 According to the Moroccan traveler Ibn Battuta, it was Ulugh Khan who asked Ubaid to spread the false rumour, because he wanted to seize the throne of Delhi from his father.
 He had hoped that the army chiefs would support him after learning about Ghiyath al-Din's death.
 This plan backfired, when the army chiefs rebelled and planned to kill him instead.
 He managed to flee to Delhi with help from the loyal chief Malik Timur.
 Once in Delhi, Ulugh Khan falsely accused Ubaid and other amirs of the conspiracy.
 Ghiyath al-Din accepted these allegations, and punished the amirs.
 The veracity of Ibn Battuta's account is doubtful, because it contradicts the Indian chronicles, and because he wrote it from memory several years later, after returning to Morocco.

 Whatever the case, it is known that Ulugh Khan's first attack on Warangal failed.
 Taking advantage of the situation, the Kakatiya army stormed the invaders' camp, and plundered it.
 Ulugh Khan had to flee, and the Kakatiya army pursued him till Kotagiri, where Abu Riza came to his rescue.
 He ultimately retreated to Devagiri.

 Prataparudra's victory made him complacent: he believed that he had achieved a decisive victory, and that the Delhi army would not return to Warangal.
 He organized a feast to celebrate his victory, and exhausted the fort's granary.
-He also allowed his soldiers to take leave from the military service, and return to agriculture and farming.
+He also allowed his soldiers to take leave from military service, and return to agriculture and farming.